 A home vac is a very simple device with essentially just one part - the motor-compressor unit.

-The one I took apart also had a triac speed control, so that went into a little box.
-I turned the speed down just a tad, to reduce the screaming a bit.
+The one I took apart also had a triac speed control, so that went into a little wooden box.
+I turned the speed down just a tad, to reduce the turbine screaming a bit.
 I've been wondering whether one could just stick a diode in series with an overpowered universal motor to slow it down to a more acceptable noise level, but that may damp it too much.

-The suction pipe was semi-permanently glued into a hole in the lid with hot glue.
+The suction pipe was semi-permanently glued into a hole in the lid with construction glue.
 If your old vacuum cleaner still has a functional pipe attachment mechanism, you may be able to re-use that - mine was worn out - the reason the vac was discarded.

 A bottom MDF board with four castor wheels, rounds out the project.

 Airflow and Vortex Voodoo

 A vacuum cleaner really works with air flow, not vacuum.
 When high speed air from the hose enters the large diameter bucket, it acts like an expansion chamber and the air flow slows down dramatically, causing any dirt to fall to the bottom, but be sure to extend the inlet pipe to below the filter, else the dirt will clog the filter in no time.
 You can keep vacuuming up debris till the bucket is almost half full.